sailoog/openplotter-documentation/en/remote_desktop.md

 # Remote desktop

----

-This chapter is under construction

----

-If you want to connect to OpenPlotter by remote desktop from external devices (laptops, tablets or smartphones), all of them have to be connected to the same network.
-To do this you can either set OpenPlotter as a WiFi access point and connect your devices to him or connect devices and OpenPlotter to the same  router.
+If you want to use OpenPlotter from external devices (laptops, tablets or smartphones) by remote desktop, all of them have to be connected to the same network and you have to know what IP has been assigned to OpenPlotter.

+You can set OpenPlotter as WiFi access point and connect your devices to him.
+In this case your IP will be always **10.10.10.1**.

+You can also connect OpenPlotter to any access point or router and connect your remote devices to this point too.
+In this case you have to find out what IP has been assigned to OpenPlotter by the router.

+You have to install a remote desktop client on your remote device.
+There are two types, VNC and RDP, and some applications can use both of them.

+VNC replicates the current desktop in OpenPlotter and RDP creates a new one with different resolution if you want.
+RDP is faster than VNC.

 ##VNC

-Be sure the checkbox "VNC remote desktop" is enabled.
+Be sure the checkbox *VNC remote desktop* is enabled in the *Startup* tab.

+cambiar pantallazo
 ![](startup.png)

+To connect by VNC you have to provide the IP of OpenPlotter and the port 5900.

 ### Tested VNC remote desktop clients